whyamistilleatin/technical-writing-localization-portfolio/README.md

 - identifying structure-sensitive content in Markdown files
 - using Regex for controlled search and risk identification
 - distinguishing between content to preserve, content to clean up, and content requiring human confirmation
-- designing a reviewable and reversible handoff process
+- outlining a reviewable and reversible handoff process
 - writing checklists for pre-delivery review

 **File:**

 - [View PDF](02_Markdown_Pretranslation_Processing/Markdown_Pretranslation_Processing_Guide.pdf)

-This sample connects my localization background with technical documentation work by focusing on source-file safety, content structure, and documentation QA.
+This sample connects my localization background with technical documentation work by focusing on source-file safety, content structure, and documentation review.

 ---